 By and large, however, he has yet to deliver on the economic reforms that will make or break him.
 His regional track record is dismal with his ill-fated war in Yemen, Syrian President Bashar al-Assad on the ascendancy six years into a war in which the kingdom supported rebel groups, increasing Iranian influence in Iraq, and Lebanon teetering on the brink.

 The reforms were designed to take the Saudi economy and the kingdom’s autocracy into the 21st century in a bid to secure the ruling family’s grip on power.
-In other words, the reforms sought to prepare Saudi Arabia for a post-oil era through diversification and streamlining and introducing social reforms necessary for economic change.
+In other words, the reforms sought to prepare Saudi Arabia for a post-oil era through diversification and streamlining, and introducing social reforms necessary for economic change.

-Social reforms that would also satisfy aspirations of a population – of which more than half is under the age of 30.
+Social reforms would also satisfy aspirations of a population – of which more than half is under the age of 30.
 Political change was not part of Prince Mohammed’s vision, and if anything, political control has been tightened.

 Purge against Corruption or Power & Asset Grab?

 Many in the kingdom saw merit in the reforms.
 Youth yearned for greater freedom and recreational and economic opportunities.
-Businessmen saw opportunity while activists envisioned change.
+Businessmen saw an opportunity while activists envisioned change.
 The kingdom’s religious establishment, although critical of the social reforms and curbs on its power to enforce ultra-conservative norms, backed Prince Mohammed in a bid to salvage whatever influence it could.

 Various grandsons of King Abdulaziz, Saudi Arabia’s founder, resented Prince Mohammed’s mercurial rise and almost unprecedented powers.
-Nonetheless, potential threats are rooted less in the fact that Prince Mohammed is in a position of near-absolute power, or the difficult nature of the reforms.
+Nonetheless, potential threats are rooted less in the fact that Prince Mohammed is in a position of near-absolute power or the difficult nature of the reforms.

 These threats are primarily grounded in his insistence on being exclusive rather than inclusive in his approach: his failure to manage expectations; his top-down execution and naïve belief that change can be imposed through repression and a stroke of the pen; and a perception that he is impetuous, impulsive and a gambler.